Rules of the NWW2A

 8.1 No new units can form under the NWW2A banner without the agreement of the Elected Board.

-8.2 New units shall have a membership of at least ten registered members, who sign in under that unit.
+8.2 New Units shall have a membership of at least seven members who sign in under that Unit.

 8.4 No new units may be formed under the NWW2A banner who portray the SS.

 9.0 Attendance at Events

 9.1 All members and guests shall sign in it at events at the times specified in the event’s Standing Orders.

 9.2 Where a member will not be available at the designated “signing- in” time (i.e. they will not have arrived at the event at that time, they should advise their CO, who shall then make arrangements for that member to be signed in accordingly.